open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 The `end()` method is called when the instrumented operation finished.
 It is of extreme importance for this method to be always called after `start()`.
-Calling `start()` without later `end()` may result in inaccurate or wrong telemetry and context leaks.
+Calling `start()` without later `end()` will result in inaccurate or wrong telemetry and context leaks.
 The `end()` method ends the current span and finishes recording the metrics (if any are registered in the `Instrumenter` instance).

-The method accepts several arguments:
+The `end()` method accepts several arguments:

 * The current OpenTelemetry `Context` - that is, the one that was returned by the `start()` method.
-* The `REQUEST` instance that has started the processing.
+* The `REQUEST` instance that started the processing.
 * Optionally, the `RESPONSE` instance that ends the processing - it may be `null` in case it was not received or an error has occurred.
 * Optionally, a `Throwable` error that was thrown during the processing.